piotr25691/lunar-tweeter/README.md

 1. Make sure you have enabled the following Firebase services:

    - Authentication.
 Enable the Google sign-in method.
    - Cloud Firestore.
-Create a database and set its location to your nearest region.
+Create a database and set its region to your nearest location.
    - Cloud Storage.
 Create a storage bucket.
+   - Real-time Database.
+Create a real time database and set its region to your nearest location.
+   - Firebase Admin.
+Create a Firebase service account and add its credenials to your `.env` file.

 1. Install Firebase CLI globally